dhansel/ArduinoFDC/README.md

 **Note 2:**
 It is **highly** recommended (but not entirely necessary) to add a 1k pull-up resistor to +5V to this signal.
-The Arduino's built-in pull-up resistors are very weak and may not pull the signal up quickly enough.
+The Arduino's built-in pull-up resistors are very weak (20-50k) and may not pull the signal up quickly enough.
 Without the resistor you may encounter read errors (bad CRC, header not found), especially when reading HD disks.
+Whether it works without the resistor will depend on your specific drive, drive cable, connections and Arduino.

 **Note 3:**
 This signal can easily be moved to a different pin on the Arduino by